vyasdevanshu/foundation/project-ideas/order-ledger/cancelSalesOrder.md

    - statusId
    - changeReason
    - statusDateTime
-3. Validate StatusValidChange, a helper method _check#ValidStatusChange_ could be implemented to return boolean value.
+3. Validate if the status change is valid using a helper service _check#ValidStatusChange_ that could be implemented to return a boolean value.
 4. Update OrderItem.statusId.
 5. Call create#OrderStatus inline with relevant input.
 This can be a simple entity auto operation.
-6. If statusId is canceled or completed call check#CancelCompleteSalesOrder inline, refer implementation details below.
+6. If statusId is canceled or completed call check#CancelCompleteSalesOrder inline, refer to the implementation details below.

 **check#CancelCompleteSalesOrder**
 1. Input